By Molly J. Anderson-Childers | Updated May 30, 2018

 Another client was more of a challenge.
 He came in wounded and needy.
 He was subjected to bullying while growing up and just didn't feel good about himself; he was very critical of anything he did.
 He proclaimed: "I don't know how to draw," when he first came in.
 I made him trace simple animal shapes and create a background for them.
 Then he started painting, big powerful shapes of primary color.
 He used to get very upset when something went wrong, express his frustrations with destructive behavior, or just quit and stomp out.
 One day he drew a whale plunging into the ocean, and it sold at the next art show.
 He was beside himself.
 His self-esteem went up and he became more accepted by the other clients.
 He started believing in himself and today he works every day and is very proud of himself.

-Q: Please describe a typical workday at the Center for Adaptive Learning.
+Q: Describe a typical workday at the Center for Adaptive Learning.

 A: The minute I arrive, some client is always there to discuss something, share what happened or offer some help in carrying my stuff.
 I always bring in things to inspire them: books from the library, unusual objects, pages torn out of magazines, anything that looks interesting.